National Reconciliation Week

-Each year, National Reconciliation Week is celebrated from 27 May–3 June.
-The theme for 2018 is Don't Keep History a Mystery.
+Each year, National Reconciliation Week is celebrated from 27 May to 3 June.

 National Reconciliation Week marks an important opportunity for all Queenslanders to come together to commemorate and celebrate Aboriginal and Torres Strait Islander culture and heritage, and reflect upon the significant changes in our history for the betterment of Australia’s First Nations’ peoples.

 As part of our National Reconciliation Week celebrations, we ask all Queenslanders to join us in recognising the past and moving together toward the future.

 National Sorry Day

 Sorry Day acknowledges the impacts of the forced removal and separation of Aboriginal and Torres Strait Islander children—known as the Stolen Generations—from their families, communities and country.
 The National Inquiry into the Stolen Generations resulted in the 1997 ‘Bringing them Home’ Report, which outlined 54 recommendations—the National Apology being just one of these recommendations.
 The report was tabled in Federal Parliament on 26 May 1997.

 The launch of the report, which detailed painful evidence of the removal of Aboriginal and Torres Strait Islander children from their families, was an event that shook Australia.

 The first day of National Reconciliation Week, 27 May, marks the anniversary of Australia’s most successful referendum and a defining event in our nation’s history.
 The 1967 referendum saw more than 90% of Australians vote to give the Commonwealth the power to make laws for Aboriginal and Torres Strait Islander peoples and recognise them in the national census.
 This day is remembered as a historic act of reconciliation toward Aboriginal people and Torres Strait Islander people.